Executive Search in Italy’s Life Sciences & Pharma Sector: Leadership Demand and Market Outlook

 With presence in Europe and Latin America, Zavala Civitas integrates market intelligence, geographical reach, and a humanistic perspective to leadership advisory.

-Our consultants discern the intricacies of executive recruitment in regulated markets, joining Italian pharmaceuticals and life sciences companies with senior professionals in:
+Our consultants understand the intricacies of executive recruitment in regulated markets, connecting Italian pharmaceutical and life sciences companies with senior professionals in:

 • Market Access and Regulatory Affairs